 Absolutely!
-The Florida House Experience has the most highly qualified, experienced and among best-known gambling specific therapists in the country.
-Under the leadership of Dick DiGregorio (Dick D), his partner, Sue Naversen, who have treated well over 1500 gamblers and dually diagnosed patients; and Arnie and Sheila Wexler, also world renowned marketers and educators in the field of pathological gambling, The Florida House Experience offers the prospect for a full and complete life of recovery.
+FHE Health has the most highly qualified, experienced and among best-known gambling specific therapists in the country.
+Under the leadership of Sue Naversen, who has treated well over 1500 gamblers and dually diagnosed patients; and Arnie and Sheila Wexler, also world-renowned marketers and educators in the field of pathological gambling, FHE Health offers the prospect for a full and complete life of recovery.

 Cutting-edge neuroscience techniques are also employed to help heal the brain.
 Solution based therapy along with cognitive behavioral therapies, family systems therapy, and alternative medicine are just a few of the modalities utilized in a residential setting to help patients deal not only with financial problems but more importantly help address issues and self-destructive behaviors by “scrubbing your soul” and addressing core issues.

-At the Florida House Experience, we truly care about our patients and will do everything in our power to prevent another tragedy.
+At FHE Health, we truly care about our patients and will do everything in our power to prevent another tragedy.
 But more importantly, we will do everything in our power to open the door to a new and bright future, free of despair and filled with hope.